Probate Q&A Series

 Losing track of a deceased parent’s personal belongings can add stress during an already difficult time.
 North Carolina probate law provides clear procedures to recover estate assets held by third parties, including family members.

-If no PR serves or if the PR cannot or will not act, an interested person may petition the clerk of superior court to appoint a special personal representative under N.C.
-Gen. Stat. § 28A-5-1.
-Once appointed, the special PR gains the same authority to pursue estate property.
+If no PR serves or if the PR cannot or will not act, an interested person may petition the clerk of superior court to appoint a collector under N.C.
+Gen. Stat. § 28A-11-1.
+Once appointed, the collector has authority to collect and preserve the decedent’s property pending issuance of letters.

-Next, file a petition in the probate proceeding under N.C.
-Gen. Stat. § 28A-16-1 and § 28A-16-2 to recover personal property wrongfully withheld.
-The statute empowers the court to order anyone holding estate assets to turn them over.
+Next, the personal representative may bring an action under N.C.
+Gen. Stat. § 28A-13-3(c) to recover possession of personal property belonging to the estate and may also pursue other appropriate civil remedies.
 You must describe the missing items, state their estimated value, and identify the person holding them.
-After you file, the court will schedule a hearing.
-If the judge finds the property belongs to the estate, the court will issue an order for its return.
+If the court finds the property belongs to the estate, the court may issue an order for its return.

 When family members still refuse to comply with a court order, you can seek enforcement through a civil contempt motion or, in parallel, file a separate civil action for conversion of personal property.